Raspberry And White Chocolate Scones

 Step 7:

-The next step is to drizzle some melted white chocolate over your cooled raspberry scones.
+The next step is to drizzle some melted white chocolate over your dairy-free raspberry scones.
 You can add as much or as little as you like.

-Make sure you used self-raising flour and not plain flour.
+If your vegan scones didn’t rise, make sure you used self-raising flour and not plain flour- a lack of raising agent is likely to cause flat scones.
 Placing them close together on the baking tray will also help them to rise.

-You probably overworked the dough.
-You want to gently press it together until it’s JUST combined and no more.
+If the texture it too tough, this probably means that you overworked the dough.
+To produce a light, fluffy texture, make sure to gently press the dough together until it’s JUST combined and no more.

 These scones will taste their very best on the day that they are baked.
 Each day that goes by, the scones will become more stale.